 Under the Anti-Personnel Mine Ban Convention (AMBC) and the Convention on Cluster Munitions (CCM), signatory States are obliged to destroy all their anti-personnel mines and cluster munitions.
-Yet, the destruction of banned weapons under international treaties constitutes only a small portion of the immense task of stockpile destruction.
-Ammunition found in stockpiles may be banned, obsolete, dangerous or simply missing the corresponding weapon system.
+However, this destruction of treaty-banned weapons constitutes only a small portion of the immense task of stockpile destruction.
+Ammunition found in stockpiles may be banned, obsolete, dangerous or unusable.
 The problem is particularly significant in countries where basic rules of ammunition safety management are not followed.

-The GICHD has developed a toolset to assist established organisations and states in ammunition safety management (ASM) and stockpile destruction.
+The GICHD has developed an ASM Toolset to assist organisations and states in establishing and maintaining a good ammunition safety management (ASM) and stockpile destruction regime.